NuGrid/NuSE/README.md

-#  SE-library
+#  NuSE

 Software compilation to write stellar evolution output in the USEEPP (HDF5) format.
-Requirement of MPPNP.
+SE is a requirement of MPPNP.

 _See the [wiki](https://github.com/NuGrid/SE-library/wiki) for more details_